-- Step 4: Select the character that best embodies the chosen personality traits as well as matches your brand narrative and values.
-Focus on defining personality traits and things such as lifestyle choices or a language to which your audience can relate.
+- Step 4: Select the character/persona that best embodies the chosen personality traits as well as matches your brand narrative and values.
+Focus on defining personality traits and surface characteristics such as lifestyle choices (work, hobbies, interests) or a language to which your audience can relate.
 Avoid specific features such as age as this usually isn’t a critically defining feature.

 - Step 5: Create or find a visual representation of this persona.
 It will make it easier to remember and associate with.
 You can also use this representation as the bot’s avatar on the screen.